 Campfires are banned on most of Fraser Island to prevent injury, prevent wildfires, and prevent the environmental impacts of collecting wood.
 There may be complete bans if authorities believe there is a heightened risk of bush fires.

-The only placesOpens in a new tab. that you can have a campfire on Fraser Island are in fire rings where authorities have deemed it safe.
+The only places that you can have a campfire on Fraser Island are in fire rings where authorities have deemed it safe.
 Otherwise, guests are not permitted to burn anything at any other location.
 Let’s look at some of the reasons why campfires are not permitted.

 Help Prevent Frazer Island Wildfires